February 25, 2019

 Every now and again someone would ride around and ask how the fishing was.
 There was no competition or jealousy in this group, just camaraderie that comes from the love of fishing no matter the temperature or weather.
 No one is in a hurry—unless they spot a flag up on the tip-up letting them know they’ve hooked one—and the conversation is light with lots of laughter.
 Sometimes there’s just silence as we stand around the fishing hole watching the shadows move or the sun go down.

-Will I go ice fishing again?
+Will I go ice fishing in Wyoming again?
 Sure I will.
 Maybe I will even put down my camera gear and actually fish next time.
 Fishing of any kind takes some patience, but what’s your hurry when you’ve got a view like this and a weekend in the middle of winter.
 I’m hooked.

 I was glad I was with seasoned fisher people who know how to spot bad ice (pressure ridges, cracks, holes, and water flows).
 Be prepared and know how to be safe.
 The weather can change quickly, causing whiteout conditions on the ice.
 Go with friends and be smart.